niklasfrykholm/blog/2012/matrices-rotation-scale-and-drifting.md

 If none of the two options presented so far seem palpable to you, there is actually a third possibility.

-Consider what would happen if we changed the *Vector3 scale(const Matrix4x4 &amp;)* function so that it always returned integer values.
+Consider what would happen if we changed the *Vector3 scale(const Matrix4x4 &)* function so that it always returned integer values.

 Calling *set_rotation()* as before would introduce an error to the scale and set it to, say 1.0000001.
 But the next time we ran *set_rotation()* and asked for the scale it would be rounded to the nearest integer value, so it would be returned as 1 -- the correct value.
 Applying the new rotation would again introduce an error and change the value to 1.0000001, but then again, the next time the function ran, the value returned would be snapped back to 1.